How to choose a franchise

 There are never any guarantees in business, but you can increase your confidence and chances of success by following these key steps when considering franchise opportunities.

 bfa membership.
 Whilst it is not a guarantee of business success, it does ensure that the franchisor has been independently measured using established membership criteria against a code of ethical franchising.
-Only those that pass the strict criteria can join – many are not able to reach the standards!
+Only those that pass the strict criteria can join – many are not able to reach the standards we set and uphold.

 Research the market.
 Speak to trade associations for the operational view of the type of businesses you are interested in, for example if you are interested in estate agency, you might speak to the National Association of Estate Agents.
 Use the internet to research the particular business that you will be involved in.
 Those entering franchising are sometimes blinded by owning their own business and neglect to fully to fully understand what that business actually does and the market in which it operates.

 Professional advice.
 There are a host of professional advisors accredited by the bfa that specialise in franchising, including consultants, accountants, solicitors, banks, franchisee recruitment consultants and even media.
 They are invaluable in making sure that you are taking the right steps and don’t miss any vital information.
 This is particularly important when reviewing the franchise agreement - you MUST get it checked by a franchise solicitor BEFORE signing it.
 Know what you are committing to.

 Be sure.
 Take your time in this process, not somebody else’s.
 Make sure you assess and re-assess everything as part of your research before you fall in love with a concept and a dream – you’re parting with your hard-earned money and making a commitment for several years (usually five at a time, sometimes longer), so it’s essential to be certain rather than making an expensive mistake.
 A good franchisor won’t pressure you into a decision, they understand the level of undertaking required and want serious people to join their network.